-Developers of office and multi-family properties, together with urban planners and local land use regulators, are working to understand the impact of autonomous vehicles coupled with the growth of ride-sharing services.
-This leaves us with some pressing questions: what will parking garages look like in 10 years?
+Developers of office and multi-family properties, together with urban planners and local land-use regulators, are working to understand the impact of autonomous vehicles coupled with the growth of ride-sharing services.
+This leaves us with some pressing questions: what will parking garages look like in ten years?
 Will there even be parking garages?

 Finally, the importance of demographic shifts and infrastructure investment cannot be ignored.
 The world’s population is growing and the great demographic shift from rural to urban, 18- and 24-hour mega-cities is unceasing.
-These factors, plus the aging of extant infrastructure, globalization of supply chains, and changing technology are creating sweeping opportunities for the public and private sectors.
-Indeed, these changing demographics demand increasing investment in infrastructure, virtually everywhere in the world – a major investment opportunity of possibly as much as USD9 trillion by 2025
+These factors, plus the ageing of extant infrastructure, globalisation of supply chains, and changing technology are creating sweeping opportunities for the public and private sectors.
+Indeed, these changing demographics demand increasing investment in infrastructure, virtually everywhere in the world – a major investment opportunity of possibly as much as USD9 trillion by 2025.

 Real estate is subjected to extreme differences in legal, regulatory and tax matters across the globe, and this brief overview highlights only some of the most significant issues.
 In the end, real estate remains local by nature and, as a result, it is of utmost importance to consult with local counsel and other expert advisers in each jurisdiction where an investment will be made.